richmahn/en_tn/gen/front/intro.md

 #### What is Genesis about? ####

-Genesis is a record of God's mighty acts, the beginning of human life, and how sin brought death and separation between people and God.
-Yet Genesis gives us hope and tells us about God's ultimate promise to save us.
-(See: [[rc://en/tw/dict/bible/kt/sin]], [[rc://en/tw/dict/bible/other/death]] and [[rc://en/tw/dict/bible/kt/save]])
+Genesis is a record of God's mighty acts and the beginning of human life.
+It tells about the first time humans sinned.
+This caused humans to die and to be separated from God.
+It also records the beginning of God's people through Abraham, Isaac, and Jacob.
+(See: [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/tw/dict/bible/other/death]])

 #### How should the title of this book be translated? ####